 This 1921 Corona 3 portable typewriter has such an elegant design, I couldn't resist using it as part of a sculpture that relates to the avian wing, with its beauty and symbolic implications.

 When I design a sculpture, it's meaning comes to me in many ways, most of them not very logical.
 I try to tie feelings with concepts with symbols and historical references, creating a salad of parallel impressions that connect to shape, material, memory, conviction, unconscious influences and conscious ones.
-So, don't expect my interpretations to be textbook or conventional, they are a personal recipe.

 In the case of this sculpture, I began with my decades-long appreciation for the Japanese art of jizai okimono, articulated animals, fish, birds, reptiles, insects and dragons made out of various materials from wood to mixed metals.
 Treat yourself to a search for the term, you will not be disappointed.
+Their work is really among the finest metal work ever created!

 `"Self Organization" is a bronze sculpture that utilizes a 1938 Underwood 14" carriage typewriter as the foundation for eight individually sculpted tentacles.
 This sculpture is totally unique, will never have an edition or copy.